leonardocustodio/Ecosystem-Grants/applications/polkadart.md

 ### Legal Structure

-- **Registered Address:** Address of your registered legal entity, if available.
-Please keep it in a single line. (e.g. High Street 1, London LK1 234, UK)
+- **Registered Address:** R. Cap Souza Franco, 350 - Cj 22 - Curitiba, PR - Brazil
-- **Registered Legal Entity:** Name of your registered legal entity, if available. (e.g. Duo Ltd.)
+- **Registered Legal Entity:** Snowpine Labs Inovacao em Tecnologia Ltda

 ### Team's experience

 Please describe the team's relevant experience.
 If your project involves development work, we would appreciate it if you singled out a few interesting projects or contributions made by team members in the past.

-Leonardo Custodio
+**Leonardo Custodio**

-Leonardo is a Blockchain Engineer with a robust software development background.
+A Blockchain Engineer with a robust software development background.
 He has over four years of dedicated experience in Polkadot-related technologies and six years of experience as a Flutter developer and over 10 years of experience in software development.
 Currently, he is working on PolkaIdentity and creating innovative SDKs tailored for game developers that enables seamless interactions with polkadot based systems.

-Kawaljeet Singh
+**Kawaljeet Singh**

-Kawal has extensive hands-on experience in Flutter and has good understanding of Polkadot's stack and protocols.
+An experienced Flutter developer and that has good understanding of Polkadot's stack and protocols.
 With numerous apps published on iOS and android in Flutter ranging from data-management to live appointment systems and drag-and-drop desktop designing tool, he brings good knowledge and vast skill-sets to the team.
 In his free time he is focused on developing Flutter tools and libraries like excel useful to ease developers work.
 On week-ends, he publishes complex UIs made in Flutter to showcase Flutter's use-cases.

 ### Team Code Repos